Mixing on Headphones? Open Back vs. Closed Back vs. Semi-Open

 Sound does leak out, to a lesser extent.
 At the same time, noise isolation can be OK but not as good as closed-back headphones.
 On top of this, the sound does have a wider sound stage, but again, it is not as complete as you would get with open-back headphones.

 It can be tricky to choose which semi-open headphones to recommend.
 After all, defining such a type of headphone isn’t an exact science.
-The Beyerdynamic DT 880 Pro’s will not disappoint and strike a balance between being well priced as well as performing to an exceptionally high industry standard.
+The Beyerdynamic DT 880 Pro’s will not disappoint and strike a balance between being well-priced and performing to an exceptionally high industry standard.

 Pros: